MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 Azure Managed Disks provide a simplified disk management, enhanced scalability, better security, and better scaling without having to work directly with storage accounts.

 You use the [`azure-mgmt-compute`](/python/api/overview/azure/virtualmachines) library to administer Managed Disks.
-(For an example of provisioning a virtual machine with the `azure-mgmt-compute` library, see [Example - Provision a virtual machine](azure-sdk-example-virtual-machines.md).)
+(For an example of provisioning a virtual machine with the `azure-mgmt-compute` library, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).)

 ## Standalone Managed Disks

-You can create standalone Managed Disks in a number of ways as illustrated in the following sections.
+You can create standalone Managed Disks in many ways as illustrated in the following sections.

 ### Create an empty Managed Disk